jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

    "applier", or to lock around these applies, so that some other routine doesn't also detect that entries need to be applied and also tries to apply.
+ - Make sure that you check for `commitIndex > lastApplied` either periodically, or after `commitIndex` is updated (i.e., after `matchIndex` is updated).
+For example, if you check `commitIndex` at the same time as sending out `AppendEntries` to peers, you may have to wait until the *next* entry is appended to the log before applying the entry you just sent out and got acknowledged.
- - If a leader sends out an `AppendEntries` RPC and it is rejected, but *not because of log inconsistency* (this can only happen if our term has passed), then you should immediately step down, and *not* update `nextIndex`.
+ - If a leader sends out an `AppendEntries` RPC, and it is rejected, but *not because of log inconsistency* (this can only happen if our term has passed), then you should immediately step down, and *not* update `nextIndex`.
 If you do, you could race with the resetting of